 DAY 2 / SESSION 2 : MY PRESENTATION

-My organisation is a social entrepreneur focused on youth development using football.
-I mentors and teaches English to Malaysian youth.
-His organisation, BTOP, is based on three pillars, physical health, emotional well-being and life-skills development and his programmes seek to achieve these goals through.
+My organisation is a social enterprise focused on youth development using football.
+I mentor and teach English to Malaysian youth.
+BTOP is based on three pillars, physical health, emotional well-being and life-skills development and the programmes seek to achieve these goals through sports.

 DURING QUESTION AND ANSWER SESSION.III) DAY 3 : FIELD TRIP TO MALABON

 Our field trip was filled with joy and understanding more of the people in Malabon.
-The city in the top part of Metro Manila was full of Family that is going through Poverty.
-The problem that the city faced are Funds for school is limited, many children did not go to school due to this fact.
-Hundreds of children there did not have a proper cloth to wear and they would also implore the tourist to give them money.
+The city in the top part of Metro Manila was consisting mainly of families that are going through poverty.
+The problem that the city is facing is the limited school funding, so many children did not go to school due to this fact.
+Hundreds of children there did not have proper clothes to wear and they would also implore the tourist to give them money.
 For example, we went to the cathedral in Malabon.
-Children age 3 to 5 was begging for every cent that they could find.
+Children age 3 to 5 were begging for every cent that they could find.

 Overall, the trip had taught us how to help with our own community in these situation.

-Conclusion, the program taught me many learning point in life and how to improve it.
-It has proven why we as a human-being should others that is suffering from poverty.
-It is not the life they choose, it is the life that they are born into.
+Conclusion, the program taught me many learning points in life and how to improve it.
+It has proven why we as a human being should help others that is suffering from poverty.
+It is not the life that they choose, it is the life that they are born into.
 We can make this world a better place.
 Someone needs to help, so be that someone that always lend a hand to help.
-It was a very different fun shop compared to other fun shop that I had been to.
-Great exposure and experience.
+It was a very different funshop compared to other funshop that I had attended.
+Great exposure and experience overall.